Instagram Sensation Niece Waidhofer Sets Her Page On Fire By Posting A New Bikini Snapshot

 “U r the hottest and wittiest of all Instagram Models,” another fan wrote.

-While a third commentator, who seems to be a big fan of the model, wrote the following comment to express his feelings.
+While a third commentator, who seems to be a big fan of the model, expressed positive feelings for Niece.

 “WOW!
 So sexy and beautiful.
 And those gorgeous eyes.
 Hope you’re doing good and having a good day.
 Have fun at the beach and stay safe.”

-Apart from the risque snaps, Niece also treated her fans to a video clip in the same outfit, where she could be seen partially submerged in water, walking towards the ocean withe her back turned toward the camera.
-Within three hours of posting, the snap garnered more than 48,000 likes and over 320 comments.
+Apart from the risqué snaps, Niece also treated her fans to a video clip in the same outfit, where she could be seen partially submerged in water, walking towards the ocean with her back turned toward the camera.
+Within three hours of posting, the video garnered more than 48,000 likes and over 320 comments.

-In the caption, the model joked that the energy drink brand Bang Energy has sponsored the post, but later revealed that she doesn’t have any endorsements and she is broke and tired, which surprised many of her fans.
+In the caption, the model joked that the energy drink brand Bang Energy had sponsored the post, but later revealed that she doesn’t have any endorsements and she is broke and tired, which surprised many of her fans.

-“If social media hasn’t made you wealthy by now, you definitely need a manager!”
-One of her followers commented.
+“If social media hasn’t made you wealthy by now, you definitely need a manager!” one of her followers commented.

 “Has Bang Energy contacted you?
 It seems like they get every pretty girl possible to promote their product,” another fan wrote.